php-fig/clock/README.md

 <?php

 /*
- * Remember: This PSR is not yet proposed and
+ * Remember: This PSR is not yet accepted and
  * might change at any time
  * without prior notice
  */